BagelEnthusiast/fewpjs-discussion-questions-inheritence-houston-web-career-040119/README.md

 2. How does this piece of code work?
 3. Given this code sample, what can you learn or describe about JavaScript

 **NOTE**: The below code is for demonstration purposes only.
-You wouldn't/shouldn't do this in a real application.
+Typically, when a property begins and ends with `__`, that's a signal to you as a developer not to mess with it.
+This is sometimes referred to as "syntactic vinegar" - making something difficult to do so we don't do it.

 ### Example 1